 The best greenhouse plants can yield good produce, year-round flowers and healthy herbs if cared for well.

-- They protect plants from the elements and pests.
+- Protect plants from the elements and pests

-- They are good for growing sensitive greenhouse plants like orchids that thrive in tropics and other native habitats.
+- Good for growing sensitive greenhouse plants like orchids that thrive in tropics

-With these benefits in mind, we thought we’d share with you our top ten best greenhouse plants anybody can grow easily in greenhouses.
+With these benefits in mind, here are my top ten best greenhouse plants anybody can grow easily in greenhouses.